SMC Levels Chart and Tool: Rates and Eligibility

 • For SMC-K (ED/loss of use): File a secondary service connection claim for the condition causing the loss of use (e.g., ED secondary to PTSD medication).
 Once granted, SMC-K should be automatic.

-• For SMC-S (Housebound): If you have a schedular 100% plus additional 60%+, the VA should automatically grant this.
+• For SMC-S (Housebound): If you have a disability rated as total (schedular 100%, or TDIU on one disability alone) plus separate additional disabilities combining to 60% or more, the VA should grant this without you asking.
 If they haven't, file a claim specifically requesting SMC-S housebound.

 • For SMC-L (A&A): Submit VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance) completed by your doctor.
 For a detailed breakdown of the legal criteria, how the A&A exam differs from a standard C&P exam, and what the Board data shows about grants and denials, see the A&A Exam & Evidence Guide.